 When is Rick and Morty season 5 released?
 Plot, cast and more

-A whopping 70 episodes of the hit animated series were ordered by US broadcaster Adult Swim, meaning that you can expect plenty more mind-bending misadventures from television’s premier odd couple.
+Wubbalubbadubdub!
+Here's everything we know about Rick and Morty season 5 so far...

-Previously, we’ve had to endure long waits between each season, but the creative team behind the show appear to be working to a more consistent schedule now than in previous years – or at least they were, before the coronavirus pandemic struck.
+With season four of Rick and Morty reaching a conclusion this week in the UK, fans of the animated sci-fi series are already dying to know how long the wait for season five will be.

-Here’s everything you need to know about Rick and Morty season five…
+Luckily, work on the next series was already underway before the coronavirus pandemic hit and creator Dan Harmon has assured viewers that it wont be another two years before we see our favourite alcoholic scientist and his neurotic grandson.

 When will Rick and Morty season 5 be released?

-Series co-star Chris Parnell echoed that sentiment in a recent interview with TV Line, saying that the show’s mammoth 70-episode pick-up should keep things moving forward at a brisk(er) pace.
+“So, season five, we haven’t read yet,” she said.
+“They’re writing it already.
+But as it stands, we are going to most likely hold off on recording until things settle down a little bit, in terms of when… you know, maybe if there was an option that we could possibly record… you know, when we could record back at the studio.”

-“[Dan and Justin] wanted some job security, and they wanted to know that the show was going to be around for a while so that they and the writers could get into some sort of momentum,” he said.
-“We’ll see less lengthy breaks between seasons going forward because of that.
-And it’s very gratifying to know we’re going to have all those episodes.”
+That being said, Justin Roiland told Slash Film in May that season five was “mostly in the can” and that if all 10 episodes are ready, Adult Swim will “release them without a split”.

-If you’re still not convinced, Harmon mentioned in a recent Instagram post that he has at least one writer working on episodes for season six, well before season five has even started airing.
+What is also promising is the fact that Dan Harmon mentioned in a recent Instagram post that at least one writer working on episodes for season six, well before season five has even started airing.

 View this post on Instagram